-- We compared our Ba{xs} inventories with the average biomass development from January to June 2014 (Fig. 6), which - 277 covers the entire productive period in the North Atlantic, starting from winter till the date of our sampling. - Along the GEOVIDE transect, the most productive area was clearly the Labrador Sea of the ARCT province, where - 279 Chl-a concentrations averaged 6 mg m-3 (Fig. 6).
-This basin was sampled during the decline of the bloom (Fig. 1; Chl- - 280 a concentration was > 3 mg m-3 one month before the sampling, and PP and nutrient concentrations were low during - sampling).
-The high DWA Baxs observed in this area (Table 2) likely results from the large biological activity during - the period preceding sampling.
-The West European basin of the NADR province, and in particular the area around
+We compared our Ba{xs} inventories with the average biomass development from January to June 2014 (Fig. 6), which covers the entire productive period in the North Atlantic, starting from winter till the date of our sampling.

-Station 21, was also characterized by a high phytoplankton biomass between January and June (Fig. 6), though lower than in the Labrador Sea.
-Here, the bloom started in May (Fig. 1; Chl-a concentration ≈ 3 mg m-3, one month before the sampling) and was still in progress during the sampling, as indicated by the high PP (135 mmol C m-2 d-1).
-These features can explain the lower DWA Ba{xs} observed at Station 21 (Table 2) compared to the Labrador Sea.
-The other stations of the NADR (Stations 26, 32 and 38) were sampled during the bloom development (Fig. 1) with high PP reaching 174 mmol m-2 d-1 at Station 26.
-The latter stations were characterized by lower DWA Ba{xs} values compared to other stations, pointing to a time lag between the phytoplankton bloom and the build-up of the Ba{xs} signal.
-However, this was not the case for Station 44, in the Irminger Sea of the ARCT province, which was sampled during the bloom (high PP, high Chl-a and high nutrient concentrations during the sampling period) and characterized by one of the highest DWA Ba{xs}, possibly reflecting an important past bloom.
+Along the GEOVIDE transect, the most productive area was clearly the Labrador Sea of the ARCT province, where chl a concentrations averaged 6 mg m^{-3} (Fig. 6).
+This basin was sampled during the decline of the bloom (Fig. 1; chl a concentration was $> 3 \text{ mg m}^{-3} 1$ month before the sampling, and PP and nutrient concentrations were low during sampling).
+The high DWA Ba{xx} observed in this area (Table 2) likely results from the large biological activity during the period preceding sampling.
+The West European basin of the NADR province, and in particular the area around Station 21, was also characterized by a high phytoplankton biomass between January and June (Fig. 6), though lower than in the Labrador Sea.
+Here, the bloom started in May (Fig. 1; chl a concentration $\approx 3 \text{ mg m}^{-3}$, 1 month before the sampling) and was still in progress during the sampling, as indicated by the high PP (135 mmol $C m^{-2} d^{-1}$).
+These features can explain the lower DWA Baxs observed at Station 21 (Table 2) compared to the Labrador Sea.
+The other stations of the NADR (Stations 26, 32, and 38) were sampled during the bloom development (Fig. 1) with high PP reaching $174 \text{ mmol m}^{-2} \text{ d}^{-1}$ at Station 26.
+The latter stations were characterized by lower DWA Ba{xs} values compared to other stations, pointing to a time lag between the phytoplankton bloom and the build-up of the Baxs signal.
+However, this was not the case for Station 44, in the Irminger Sea of the ARCT province, which was sampled during the bloom (high PP, high chl a, and high nutrient concentrations during the sampling period) and characterized by one of the highest DWA Ba{xs} values, possibly reflecting an important past bloom.

-As also indicated by others, the mesopelagic Ba{xs} signal builds-up during the growth season and therefore integrates effects of past surface production (Dehairs et al., 1997; Cardinal et al., 2001, 2005).
-The large regional and temporal variability of the bloom development stage thus results in a large variability of the mesopelagic Ba{xs} signal in the North Atlantic.
+As also indicated by others, the mesopelagic Ba{xs} signal builds up during the growth season and therefore integrates effects of past surface production (Dehairs et al., 1997; Cardinal et al., 2001, 2005).
+The large regional and temporal variability in the bloom development stage thus results in a large variability in the mesopelagic Ba{xs} signal in the North Atlantic.

-4.2.2.
-Influence of water masses/physical forcing
+4.2.2 Influence of water masses and physical forcing

-The Labrador Sea (Stations 64, 69 and 77) had the largest Ba{xs} inventory coinciding with the presence of the Labrador Sea Water (LSW; potential temperature between 2.7 and 3.8 °C and salinity below 34.9; Harvey, 1982; Yashayaev, 2007) in the upper 1500 m.
-The LSW formation takes place in the central Labrador Sea, where convection reached ~1700 m during the winter preceding GEOVIDE (Fig. 2; Kieke and Yashayaev, 2015).
-The deepening of the mixed layer has been recently shown to represent a major mechanism to convey organic carbon to the mesopelagic zone (from 23 % to > 100 % in high latitude regions; Dall'Olmo et al., 2016), supporting the carbon demand of the mesopelagic food web (Burd et al., 2010; Aristegui et al., 2009).
-Moreover, the highest mesopelagic prokaryotic heterotrophic abundance during GEOVIDE was observed in the central Labrador Sea (Station 69), reaching 896 cells μL^{-1} at 500 m, while the median values at the other stations for which bacterial cell numbers were available for the mesopelagic zone (Stations 13, 21, 26, 32 and 38), reached only 258 ± 60 cells μL^{-1} at the similar depth (J. Laroche, J. Ratten and R. Barkhouse, personal communication).
-Therefore, the LSW subduction area appears to reinforce the microbial loop by increasing the layer in which the bacteria can thrive feeding on increased food supplies.
-This condition appears to increase the Ba{xs} inventory.
-The LSW was also present in the Irminger Sea between 500 and 1000 m at Station 44 (Fig. 2).
-In the Temperature-Salinity plot, the high Ba{xs} concentrations of the second peak (823 pmol L-1 at 700 m; Fig. 5) are clearly associated with the presence of LSW (Fig. 7a), suggesting that this second deeper Baxs maximum represents an advected signal.
-We calculated the DWA Ba{xs} without taking into account the 2nd peak (100-600 m depth interval) subtracted it from the total DWA Baxs (100-1000 m depth interval) to estimate the advected signal.
-At Station 44, the advected Baxs signal represents some 89 pmol L-1, 14 % of the total signal, which is within the uncertainty of the remineralisation flux calculation (see later below).
-Similarly, at Station 32 the Temperature-Salinity plot (Fig. 7b) points out that the second Ba{xs} peak (at 450 m; Fig. 5) was related to the presence of the Subarctic Intermediate water (SAIW; temperature of 5.6
+The Labrador Sea (Stations 64, 69, and 77) had the largest Baxs inventory coinciding with the presence of the Labrador Sea Water (LSW; potential temperature between 2.7 and 3.8 °C and salinity below 34.9; Harvey, 1982; Yashayaev, 2007) in the upper 1500 m.
+The LSW formation takes place in the central Labrador Sea, where convection reached \sim 1700 m during the winter preceding GEOVIDE (Fig. 2; Kieke and Yashayaev, 2015).
+The deepening of the mixed layer has been recently shown to represent a major mechanism to convey organic carbon to the mesopelagic zone (from 23 to >100 % in high-latitude regions; Dall'Olmo et al., 2016), supporting the carbon demand of the mesopelagic food web (Burd et al., 2010; Aristegui et al., 2009).
+Moreover, the highest mesopelagic prokaryotic heterotrophic abundance during GEOVIDE was observed in the central Labrador Sea (Station 69), reaching 896 cells μL^{-1} at 500 m,